Keramas/keramas.github.io/_posts/2021-01-29-crowdstrike-adversaryquest.md

 tags: [ctf]
 ---

-CrowdStike held a really great CTF the other week that just ended which incorporated a blend of reversing, binary exploitation, cryptography, and other skills over 12 different challenges with the goal to 'catch' three different adversary groups.
+CrowdStrike held a really great CTF the other week that just ended which incorporated a blend of reversing, binary exploitation, cryptography, and other skills over 12 different challenges with the goal to 'catch' three different adversary groups.

 <center><img src = "/assets/images/adversaryquest/adversaries.png"></center>